alielfilali01/blog/leaderboard-arabic-v2.md

 | Model organizations |     184 |
 | Academic citations  |       8 |
 --->
+Compared to leaderboards for other languages, the Open Arabic LLM leaderboard stands out as one of the most active, following closely behind the Korean, Polish, and Portuguese leaderboards, all within less than a year of its launch.
+Considering that Arabic is one of the most spoken languages globally, yet has relatively limited content available on the internet, these figures carry even greater significance compared to other languages.
 <p align="center">
     <img src="assets/leaderboard-arabic-v2/leaderboard_comparison.png" />
     <figcaption>Number of evaluated models versus uptime in months for different MCQ leaderboards hosted on huggingface.
 Languages covered: <a href="https://huggingface.co/spaces/OALL/Open-Arabic-LLM-Leaderboard">Arabic</a>, <a href="https://huggingface.co/spaces/BAAI/open_cn_llm_Leaderboard">Chinese</a>, <a href="https://huggingface.co/spaces/yentinglin/open-tw-llm-Leaderboard"></a>, <a href="https://huggingface.co/spaces/CZLC/BenCzechMark">Czech</a>, <a href="https://huggingface.co/spaces/BramVanroy/open_dutch_llm_Leaderboard">Dutch</a>, <a href="https://huggingface.co/spaces/le-leadboard/OpenLLMFrenchLeaderboard">French</a>, <a href="https://huggingface.co/spaces/hebrew-llm-Leaderboard/Leaderboard">Hebrew</a>, <a href="https://huggingface.co/spaces/mideind/icelandic-llm-Leaderboard">Icelandic</a>, <a href="https://huggingface.co/spaces/mii-llm/open_ita_llm_Leaderboard">Italian</a>, <a href="https://huggingface.co/spaces/llm-jp/open-japanese-llm-Leaderboard">Japanese</a>, <a href="https://huggingface.co/spaces/upstage/open-ko-llm-Leaderboard">Korean v2</a>, <a href="https://huggingface.co/spaces/mesolitica/malay-llm-Leaderboard">Malay</a>, <a href="https://huggingface.co/spaces/PartAI/open-persian-llm-Leaderboard">Persian</a>, <a href="https://huggingface.co/spaces/speakleash/open_pl_llm_Leaderboard">Polish</a>, <a href="https://huggingface.co/spaces/eduagarcia/open_pt_llm_Leaderboard">Portuguese</a>, <a href="https://huggingface.co/spaces/la-Leaderboard/la-Leaderboard">Spanish</a>, <a href="https://huggingface.co/spaces/malhajar/OpenLLMTurkishLeaderboard">Turkish</a>.</figcaption>